zimme/meteor/packages/accounts-base/Stories.md

 * Sign-in policy: He might want to control under what circumstances an end-user can sign-in to a particular account (e.g. only via an LDAP service when logging in from the intranet)
 * He might want to control which end-users can insert records of any kind into the database (e.g. to prevent DoS attacks)

+The login service provider developer has the following concerns:

+* When supporting login via an external service, that service might provide it's own UI that asks the end-user whether he wants to create an account with the service even though creating such an account might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info to the app).
+This is potentially confusing to the end-user but the login service provider developer can't prevent it.
+* When supporting login via an external service, that service might provide it's own UI that asks the end-user to give permission to the app even though giving such permission might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info).
+This is potentially confusing to the end-user but the login service provider developer can't always prevent it.
+* When supporting login via an external service, that service might require a page reload and thus not be able to execute an arbitrary Javascript callback when a login attempt finishes.
+For example, this is the case when using an OAuth provider in a context (e.g. Safari mobile?) where popups can't be used.
+In cases like this, the external service typically provides a way for the login service developer to pass some limited "state" into the external service that is made available when the login attempt finishes.

 The accounts UI package developer has the following concerns:

-* he wants login services to be pluggable so that he doesn't need to special-case each service and the app developer can choose from a variety of login services
+* He wants login services to be pluggable so that he doesn't need to special-case each service and the app developer can choose from a variety of login service

 ## Compatibility Stories